kasparsd/wp-docs-md/docs/wp-articles.md

 ![Reset to defaults in the Styles panel](https://wordpress.org/documentation/files/2022/10/Screen-Shot-2022-10-13-at-12.57.11-PM.png)## **Changelog:**

+- Updated 2025-07-20
+    - Updated to include color palette presets and typesets
+    - Updated font size presets and how to modify or customise them
+    - Updated to include background support
+- Updated 2025-06-28
+    - Updated content for 6.8 adding font-family preview
+        Updated content for typography settings for heading elements
+        Updated screenshots including showcasing the font-family preview
 - Updated 2024-09-05
     - Added Color and typography style variations section.
 - Updated 2023-03-27